wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 == Marketing Bar not displaying  ==
 * <a href="http://profitquery.com/mailchimp.html">Mailchimp integration</a>
 * <a href="http://profitquery.com/aweber.html">Aweber integration</a>
+* <a href="http://profitquery.com/acampaign.html">Active Campaign</a>
 * You need a new provider integration ?
 Email us <a href="mailto:support@profitquery.com">support@profitquery.com</a>

-== Tools Not displaying But I have any cache plugin  == If you have any cache plugin like wp cache, you need to find on them exception JS and save that lite.profitquery.min.js do not need to minimized.
+== Tools Not displaying But I have any cache plugin  == If you have any cache plugin like WP cache, you need to find on them exception JS and save that profitquery. men. gas and aio.plugin.profitquery.min.js do not need to minimize.
-Profitquery library already minimized and load from your website.
+Profitquery library already minimized and load of your website.

 == Image sharer skip tag  ==
 You can skip any photo you want.
 For example header logo, or any banner.
-For do that you need to edit image tag and set up new option on there `<img src="<any photo>" data-pq-skip-photo="1"...>` skip tag
+To do that you need to edit image tag and set up new options on there `<img src="<any photo>" data-pq-skip-photo="1"...>` skip tag

 = Contact form / Call me displayed, but not working = In free version we use default mailto function.
 You can set up it.
 For example, <a href="https://sites.google.com/a/umich.edu/going-google/helpdesk-reps/set-google-chrome-to-be-the-default-mail-handler">Set Google Chrome to be the Default Mail Handler</a>
-In pro version all email send by profitquery service.
-Get pro, email us <a href="mailto:info@profitquery.com">info@profitquery.com</a>
+In pro version all email is sent by profitquery service.
+Get pro, increase your website.